Bellevue Asia Pacific Healthcare (Lux)

 Investment Focus

 The fund’s aim is to achieve capital growth in the long term.
-The Bellevue Asia Pacific Healthcare Fund invests in healthcare stocks of companies that have their registered office or carry out the majority of their economic activity in the healthcare markets of the Asia-Pacific region.
+The Bellevue Asia Pacific Healthcare fund invests in healthcare stocks of companies that have their registered office or carry out the majority of their economic activity in the healthcare markets of the Asia-Pacific region.
 Show moreShow less

 Investment suitability & Risk